 Camera lenses are typically categorized based on their focal length.
 Focal length is the distance between the lens and the image sensor when the lens is focused on infinity.
 It's usually measured in millimeters (mm).
 The focal length determines the lens's field of view and magnification, and it plays a crucial role in determining the lens's intended use.
 Here are the main categories of camera lens sizes:

-Wide-angle lenses have a short focal length and capture a broader field of view.
+1. Wide-Angle Lenses (less than 35mm): Wide-angle lenses have a short focal length and capture a broader field of view.
 They are great for landscape photography, architectural shots, and situations where you want to emphasize the foreground while including the background.

-Normal lenses have a focal length similar to the human eye's perspective, making them versatile for various photography styles.
+2. Standard or Normal Lenses (35mm to 85mm): Normal lenses have a focal length similar to the human eye's perspective, making them versatile for various photography styles.
 They're ideal for everyday photography, portraits, and street photography.

-Telephoto lenses have long focal lengths and are used for capturing distant subjects, such as wildlife, sports, and events.
+3. Telephoto Lenses (85mm to 300mm+): Telephoto lenses have long focal lengths and are used for capturing distant subjects, such as wildlife, sports, and events.
 They bring distant objects closer and allow you to isolate a subject from its surroundings.

-Macro lenses are designed for close-up photography, capturing intricate details of small subjects like flowers, insects, or jewelry.
+4. Macro Lenses: Macro lenses are designed for close-up photography, capturing intricate details of small subjects like flowers, insects, or jewelry.
 They have a narrow depth of field, which creates beautiful background blur (bokeh).

-These lenses have a wide focal length range, often from wide-angle to telephoto.
+5. Superzoom or All-in-One Lenses: These lenses have a wide focal length range, often from wide-angle to telephoto.
 While they offer versatility, they may compromise on image quality compared to specialized lenses.

 Choosing the Right Lens for Your Needs